technical details:

 - Bit part.
 He's seen at a table getting cake shoved into his face.

 - Bit part.
-She's at the same table to the left of Donald.
+He's at the same table to the left of Donald.
+This same kid played "Bobby" in "Readin' And Writin'."
+My identification of him as Bobby Taylor is

 - Patsy Britten

 - Bit part.
-She seems to be the girl to the left of girl 111a.
-Her work permit indicates that she worked on
+She seems to be the girl to the left of Bobby Taylor.
+Her work permit indicates that she worked on this film.

 - other kids